HeljaeRaeisaenen/tiralabra23/documentation/requirememts_specification.md

 ### Trie
 Trie is a tree structure.[2]
 Each node except the root has a value (a word in this case), and children.
 Usually when it comes to tries, each node is considered a letter of some alphabet or encoding.
 In this case, the alphabet consists of the words of a natural language (English or Finnish).
 These words are 'learned' from a corpus of training material.
 Moving down the tree creates a sequence of words.

-The children have probabilities attached, based on how often the child's value follows its parent's value in the training material.
+The children have frequencies attached, based on how often the child's value follows its parent's value in the training material.
 For example, "a red apple" is a fairly common phrase, wheareas "a red cucumber" is very rare.
-Picking the more common option is thought to create more meaningluf, or 'convincing-appearing' sentences.
+Picking the more common option is thought to create more meaningful, or 'convincing-appearing' sentences.
 The transition from 'red' to 'cucumber' might not even be possible, if this hasn't happened in the training material.

-This is where a Markov chain process is involved.
-Each node is a state in a Markov chain.
-The next state can only be a child of the current state.
+This is where a Markov chain is involved.
+The nodes of the trie make up the state space of the chain.
+At a given state, the next state can only be a child of the current state.
 Which of the children is picked is based on a weighted random choice which favours the more common children.
 What is more common is 'learned' from the training material.

 ## Time and space complexities
 A well-made trie works in constant time, it's time complexity in a worst case scenario is O(n).[2]
 Thus the generation of a sentence should happen relatively efficiently.

 However, a trie can be very inefficient when it comes to space.
 This is probably not a problem.

 Determining which words are likely to follow each other demands a large amount of training data.
-Processing this data is likely a very time-consuming process.
-Storing the learned information on the computer in an easily accessible form would bypass the need to process the training data on each run.
+Processing this data can be a very time-consuming process.
+Storing the learned information on the computer in an easily accessible form would bypass the need to train the model on each run.

+A Markov chain isn't an algorithm so it doesn't demand time complexity analysis.
+Neither is it a data structure.

 ## Functionality
 The application will have a command-line, text-based user interface.
 A user can input a word, which will be the first word of the generated sentence.
-It is searched for among the children of the trie's root.
+It is searched for in the trie.
 If it isn't present in the training material, the user will be prompted to try another one.
 Otherwise a Markov process will then generate a sentence, which will be displayed to the user.

-Other functionality will likely be added.

 ## References
 [1] https://en.wikipedia.org/wiki/Markov_chain

 [2] https://en.wikipedia.org/wiki/Trie